meldurson/MountUpRestored/README.md

 <details>

+Version 3.3.5

+* Fixed issue with saddles not working without AllTameable
+* Added option to not have tames drown if run out of stamina in the water

 Version 3.3.4
 * Added patch to make sure recipes with more than 4 ingredients cycle pages
 * Added shared content with AllTameable so patches only run once